Connect with others who understand.

 • Symptom improvement with bowel movement

-In addition to cramping, bloating, diarrhea, nausea, and painful bowel movements, both endometriosis and IBS share a common — and confusing — symptom: visceral sensitivity.
-People with this symptom have an increased sensitivity to abdominal or pelvic pain, and they may have IBS if bowel function is also significantly disturbed.
+In addition to cramping, bloating, diarrhea, nausea, and painful bowel movements, both endometriosis and IBS share a common symptom: visceral sensitivity.
+People who have this symptom are more sensitive to pain in their stomach or pelvic area.
+They might also have irritable bowel syndrome (IBS) if their bowel function is significantly affected.

 Impact of IBS and Endometriosis

 Misdiagnoses are common for these two conditions.
-One study found that 10 percent of women with endometriosis were treated for IBS prior to their diagnosis, and that number decreased after the proper condition was identified.
-The absence of diagnostic guidelines or coordination between gynecologists and gastrointestinal experts can delay diagnosis of endometriosis in the U.S. more than 11 years.
+One study found that 10 percent of individuals with endometriosis were treated for IBS before their diagnosis, and that number decreased after the proper condition was identified.
+The absence of diagnostic guidelines or coordination between gynecologists and gastroenterologists can delay diagnosis of endometriosis in the U.S. by an average of six to 11 years.

 “I was misdiagnosed with IBS.
 I didn’t receive the correct diagnosis until five years later,” shared one MyEndometriosisTeam member.
 Another said, “I was initially diagnosed with IBS, but after two years of symptoms coming and going each month, it looked more like endometriosis.
 After two surgeries, the doctors concluded it’s intestinal endometriosis and haven't wanted to touch it.”